 Trick or Treat, whooooo!
-Seeing as Halloween is almost upon us and lots of you will be out celebrating shortly, I’ve decided to share some Halloween photos and customs from friends all around the world.
+Seeing as Halloween is almost upon us and celebrations are likely to be a bit different this year, I’ve decided to share some Halloween photos and customs from friends all around the world.

 Halloween in its current format has become more popular in the UK having migrated from across the pond where it is massive.
 I spent one Halloween in California and loved looking at all the decorations all around Seal Beach and Naples.
 They really go to town over there.
 I’d thoroughly recommend taking a walk around the waterfront homes of Naples in Los Angeles at any time of year, but especially during the Halloween or Christmas Festivities.
 And if you’re in LA just before Halloween it’s well worth visiting Hollywood Forever Cemetery for the Dia de Los Muertos ceremony.